CAPLA presents a three-part Fall Focus Webinar Series to explore

 World Education Services’ (WES) White Paper Beyond Academic Credentials

-Thursday, Nov 14 @ 12 noon Ontario time (ET) for one hour
+Thursday, Nov 14 (postponed until Tuesday, December 3) @ 12 noon Ontario time (ET) for one hour

 Shamira Madhany, Managing Director, Canada and Deputy Executive Director of World Education Services, will introduce WES’ recent white paper Beyond Academic Credentials as a starting point towards a more holistic approach to assessing and recognizing immigrant talent.
 Discussing competency-informed assessment, input from participants will be welcome regarding the role of RPL practitioners in achieving a Future of Work that works for everyone.